John Lewis Broadband user review

 John Lewis ADSL broadband deals include a Netgear WNR1000 Wi-Fi router.
 It's easy to use, but only offers the older 802.11n (aka Wi-Fi 4) standard and 4x 100Mb wired network connections.
 Perfectly sufficient for many homes, but if you have more advanced requirements, you may find it lacking.

 The ZyXEL VMG8924 included with John Lewis fibre deals is significantly better.
 It supports the faster 802.11ac (Wi-Fi 5), has gigabit network ports, and provides more advanced features.

 As well as the free evening and weekend calls included in all John Lewis deals, you can also add the following call plans to your package:

 - Anytime: £5 per month.
 Free landline calls at any time.

 - Anytime and international: £7 per month.
 Free UK landline calls at any time.
 300 minutes to 35 international destinations.

 There is also a mobile bolt-on available for £5 per month which provides free anytime calls to UK mobile.
-This can be added to either of the packages above, but is not available on the standard evening and weekend plan.

-John Lewis boadband review conclusion
+John Lewis broadband review conclusion

 Our John Lewis broadband rating: 3.5 / 5

 While not overburdened with features and free extras, John Lewis offers reasonably good value for money.
-You get a generous free call package, free setup, decent Wi-Fi router, transparent pricing, and benefit from Plusnet’s award winning customer service.
+You get a generous free call package, free setup, decent Wi-Fi router, transparent pricing, and benefit from Plusnet's award-winning customer service.